The Diamond of Darkhold: Plot

 When Doon finds Lina, a pack of hungry wolves is threatening her.
 Doon throws the diamond at the wolves to frighten them away, the diamond shatters and he twists his ankle in the process.
 Lina treats his wound and takes him to the place where the book and the diamond were discovered.
 There, they uncover shelves filled with hundreds upon hundreds of diamonds, and Lina and Doon realize that the devices are solar-powered sources of electricity.
 Ultimately, the people of Sparks and the former Emberites help them retrieve the diamonds and other items left behind in Ember, enough to ensure both groups will survive the coming winter.
 Before returning to the Earth's surface, Lina goes to collect the drawings of her "dream city" that she sketched at her former home in Ember, but she does not find them, so she then goes to City Hall and stands on top of the building as she did in the first book to say "Goodbye, Ember — forever."

 Later, the Troggs arrive in Sparks and decide to settle there after learning why Ember was abandoned in the first place.
 Tim reveals that he found Doon's insect book and Lina's drawings and offers to give them back.
-Lizzie takes an interest in Tim Troggs (abandoning her earlier hope of becoming Doon's girlfriend), while Lina gets a horse named Fleet and becomes a messenger like she was in Ember.
+Lizzie takes an interest in Tim (abandoning her earlier hope of becoming Doon's girlfriend), while Lina gets a horse named Fleet and becomes a messenger like she was in Ember.
 The last chapter reveals that Lina and Doon eventually fall in love and have children together.
 Many years later, after new cities have been built using solar power, one of their descendants views the now-fragile pictures drawn by Lina as a girl in Ember and notes how strongly they resemble a world she didn't live to see but nonetheless helped create.
 The story then goes back to the summer after the expedition to Ember and has the reader imagine Torren flying an airplane to find a spacecraft flying through space that reveals there is alien life in this universe that had been watching humanity for 200 years even before the disaster.